bonkzwonil/mandelascii/README.md

 ### Language Comparison

+Note: This is just the core iteration loop.

 #### Python
-Running the same algorithm in plain Python 3 takes a ridiculous 235 seconds, compared to 7.1 seconds in Lisp.
+Running the same algorithm in plain Python 3 takes a ridiculous 114 seconds, compared to 2.7 seconds in Lisp.
-That’s ~33× slower.
+That’s `~42 times slower`.

 Python might not be the fairest benchmark (being one of the slowest mainstream languages ever), but the performance gap is still striking.

 #### C
-- 25% faster than C, without cflags
+- `30% faster` than C, without cflags

 - On par with `-O`.

-- almost 20% slower than C with `-O4` optimizations (70 to 59 seconds for 15 Billion iterations)
+- `~15% slower` than C with `-O4` optimizations

 Disassembly looks quite similar.
+Really nice SIMD Usage.
 Running Lisp inside SLIME/Emacs may have added a negligible overhead.

+#### Node.js
+Node is surprisingly fast and equals Optimized C.

+#### COBOL   (Gnucobol)
+Put it in for fun :)

+COBOL can't crunch numbers.
+Period

+- COBOL performs `*150 times* SLOWER` than our Lisp.

+##### Comparison Scripts
+Report and some Scripts can be found in [[compare]] and [[compare/timings.txt]].

 ## ASCII Rendering
 ~600 fps with default settings in a standard terminal. -> Should be enough :)